syrupUSDC — Retail Risk Report

 |---|---|---|

-| Liquidity | 7.5 | $1.2B pool TVL; aggregator route empirically ~12 bps slippage to $100K; permissionless mint/redeem at the vault layer (no KYC gating) is a meaningful advantage over RWA peers like KYC-gated thBILL — anyone retail or institutional can enter/exit at NAV without slippage on the primary path.
+| Liquidity | 7.5 | $1B+ pool; aggregator route single-digit-to-low-double-digit bps in the base case (live tiers); permissionless mint/redeem at the vault layer (no KYC gating) is a meaningful advantage over RWA peers like KYC-gated thBILL — anyone retail or institutional can enter/exit at NAV without slippage on the primary path.
 Stress-case binds at pool depth (queue-bound), but the base case is excellent. |

-| Issuer | 5.5 | Maple Labs Cayman, doxxed team, 8+ audits, $1M bounty. ~3-year clean record on the Syrup product line. |
+| Issuer | 5.5 | Maple Labs Cayman, doxxed team, 8+ audits, $1M bounty. ~3-year clean record on the Syrup product line.
+This axis scores the entity, so it is deliberately identical to syrupUSDT — Maple curates both.
+Per-pool differences belong under Contract & Admin. |

 | Overall | 6.75 | Moderate-to-low risk |